Protecting Indigenous Workers’ Rights in Oaxaca, Mexico

 International Human Rights Law Institute

-Mexico’s indigenous population is at the highest risk of discrimination in the workplace.
-The marginalization of indigenous people is pervasive throughout the country, but it is especially apparent in employment environments where indigenous workers face a disproportionate number of labor rights violations, including abusive and illegal labor practices, dangerous working conditions, threats and harassments, and hostile work environments.
+Mexico's indigenous population faces a huge risk of workplace discrimination.
+The marginalization of indigenous people is pervasive throughout Mexico, and it is especially apparent in employment environments where indigenous workers face a disproportionate number of labor rights violations, including abusive and illegal labor practices, dangerous working conditions, threats, harrassements, and hostile work environments.

 To address such discrimination in the workplace, DePaul University's International Human Rights Law Institute partnered with a local NGO in Mexico, the Centro de Derechos Humanos y Asesoria a Pueblos Indigenas (CEDHAPI), to provide legal training for both employers and indigenous workers on labor rights in the Oaxaca region of Mexico.